carl2087/life-sort-task-app/README.md

 ### Design

-To decide on the design for the application I started off with wireframes to decide on the general layout of the site to make the wirframes I used [Balsamiq](https://balsamiq.com/wireframes/?gad=1&gclid=Cj0KCQjw756lBhDMARIsAEI0AgkX-3sNRNBsbey5CZvrpsmGPA9oSAXJD_pzaX52fTg1wCV-R2MGPe0aAqU5EALw_wcB).
+To decide on the design for the application I started off with wireframes to decide on the general layout of the site to make the wireframes I used [Balsamiq](https://balsamiq.com/wireframes/?gad=1&gclid=Cj0KCQjw756lBhDMARIsAEI0AgkX-3sNRNBsbey5CZvrpsmGPA9oSAXJD_pzaX52fTg1wCV-R2MGPe0aAqU5EALw_wcB).
 I then utilised [colorhunt](https://colorhunt.co/) to help choose a colour theme.
 To help speed up building the site I used [React Bootstrap](https://react-bootstrap.netlify.app/).
 This helped ensure I kept to a mobile first design and help design an application to be used on all devices.

 #### Wireframes